-Future Works
+uture Works

 Our current project only provides the basic proof-of-the-concept implementation.
 As the future plan, we will do the following:

-We will implement a user-friendly GUI/web interface that consolidate generic (fine-grained) functions into more coarse-grained functions.
-For example, we can provide a simpler 1st level menu and a more detailed 2nd level men.
+We will implement a user-friendly GUI/web interface that consolidates generic (fine-grained) functions into more coarse-grained functions.
+For example, we can provide a simpler 1st level menu and a more detailed 2nd level menu.

-We will leverage some API of OpenStack to define different groups/domains that conform certain security policies.
+We will leverage some APIs of OpenStack to define different groups/domains that conform to certain security policies.

-We will implement a Proxy/SOCKS that allows students to SSH into the VM instances (with the internal IP) in the CloudLab.
+We will implement a Proxy/SOCKS that allows students to SSH into the VM instances (with the internal IP) in the OpenStack instance launched in CloudLab.

-We will implement the function that upload our customized VM image into CloudLab.

 Currently, the reconstruction process is linear, which does not support any parallel processing.
-We will resolve the dependency problem by using the technique, such as topology sorting (https://en.wikipedia.org/wiki/Topological_sorting).
+We will resolve the dependency problem by using techniques such as topology sorting

 We plan to study the feasibility of modifying the authentication URLs that are built by default by OpenStack to push more secure services, such as HTTPS for the authentication, to replace the default HTTP URL.